Huckins 78' (PT-95) 20th scale PT Boat Hull

 These lines are for the Rib profiles excluding the thickness of the hull skin, which in this case is 1.6mm or two layers of 0.8mm.

-The laser cut Huckins 20th scale hull kit.
+The Laser Cut Huckins 20th scale hull kit.

 The ruler in the hull kit is 144mm long and that is the distance between the inside faces of the Deck runners that are glued to the build board, these runners need to be spaced accurately and absolutely straight and square to each other or the hull will end up twisted and the deck won't fit correctly, so that's why the square is there!